 As shown in our nesting image above, adding fun personalized labels and stickers to the inside of box flaps is another way to greet customers with quirky, but on-brand messaging.
 And if you add a coupon or promotional offer, it’s likely to get you another order down the line.

-You can order custom postcards for as little as 19 cents each to say thank you to your customers for their purchase.
+You can order custom postcards for as little as 19 cents each to say thank you to your customers for their purchases.
 You can also buy printable postcards that allow you to print packaging inserts on-demand.

 You can save money by buying your shipping labels online instead of going to the post office or office supply store.
 Simply order your printable shipping labels online, and personalize and print them through Avery or your shipping provider.
 Then schedule a pickup.
 It saves you both time and money.